 Enjoyed this video English lesson?
 Here’s what you can do next:

-Improve your English Grammar skills with English learning videos on YouTube.
+Improve your English Grammar skills with my English learning videos on YouTube.
+Don’t forget to subscribe to my channel!

 If you prefer reading, you can find the full transcript for this episode of Learn English Grammar Rules below.